ebensing/gh-benchmarks/README.md

 It has 3 require parameters:
 1. command - This should always be "runCommit"
-2. sha - this should be the full SHA of the commit you want to run the benchmarks on
+2. sha - this should be the full SHA of the commit you want to run the benchmarks on.
 3. jobTitle - This should be the job title of the job you want to attach this run to.

 `curl "http://localhost:8081/?command=runCommit&sha=<SHA here>&jobTitle=<title here>"`